PrecisionChess/C-SDL2-Setup/README.md

 # C-SDL2-Setup
 SDL2 along with SDL_ttf, SDL_image, and SDL_mixer are all you need to create a simple game in C++.
 This project template includes boilerplate code, and the basic project setup.

 # Requirements
 g++ must be installed on your computer, to learn how to get the right version on windows, you can just watch [CoderGophers Tutorial](https://www.youtube.com/watch?v=KsG6dJlLBDw) mingw32 or make will hopefully come with g++, so make sure to do that.
+[Visual Studio Code](https://code.visualstudio.com/) should be installed on your computer.

 # Building